 I remember seeing in WIP that you dropped out of middle school?!
 So Richard Blechinger left school at 16 but I think you got him beat here?
-Can you explain this period of your life and how you started working and travelling so fast?

 I dropped out a year and a half before I was set to finish high school.
 Simply because school never made any sense to me.
 The biggest use I saw for school and college was to create connections with like-minded people but I quickly noticed that Brazil's educational system wasn't going to offer me much.
 For me it was clear that although I didn't know where dropping out would lead me, I had the inescapable idea that it would be better than anywhere else school and academia could take me.